zfcampus/apigility-documentation/auth/intro.md

 ==============================

 Apigility takes a lightweight, layered, and extensible approach to solving both problems of authentication and authorization.
-The infrastructure is already in place and ready to be configured to use, or for more advanced use cases, to be extended.
+In Apigility this infrastructure is already in place and ready to be configured to use, or for more advanced use cases, to be extended.
 Many of these features can be explored through the Apigility user interface.